 Alex J. Pollock

-Alex J. Pollock is distinguished senior fellow with the R Street Institute, providing thought and policy leadership on financial issues, broadly defined.
-These include understanding financial systems, cycles of booms and busts, financial crises, risk and uncertainty, central banking and the politics of finance.
+Prior to joining the Department of Treasury, Pollock was a Resident Distinguished Senior Fellow, in Finance, Insurance & Trade at the R Street Institute.
+In that capacity, he provided thought and policy leadership on financial issues, including the understanding of financial systems, cycles of boom and bust, financial crises, risk and uncertainty, central banking and the politics of finance.

-Alex joined R Street in January 2016 from the American Enterprise Institute, where he was a resident fellow from 2004 to 2015.
-He previously was president and CEO of the Federal Home Loan Bank of Chicago from 1991 to 2004.
+Alex joined R Street from the American Enterprise Institute, where he was a resident fellow.
+Prior to that, he was president and CEO of the Federal Home Loan Bank of Chicago.

-He also serves as a director of the CME Group; a director of Great Lakes Higher Education Corp.; and a director and past-chairman of the Great Books Foundation.
-He is past president of the International Union for Housing Finance and a member of the advisory board of St. Xavier University of Chicago Business School.
+Pollock also serves as a director of the CME Group, a director of Ascendium Education Group, a director and past-chairman of the Great Books Foundation, and a member of the Advisory Board of the Heller College of Business at Roosevelt University.
+He was a past president of the International Union for Housing Finance.

-Alex received his bachelor’s from Williams College, has master’s in philosophy from the University of Chicago and a Master of Public Administration degree in international affairs from Princeton University.
+Alex received his bachelor’s degree in philosophy from Williams College, a master’s in philosophy from the University of Chicago and a master’s of public administration in international affairs from Princeton University.